Amanda Bennett

-Amanda Bennett (born July 9, 1952) is an American journalist and author who served as CEO of U.S. Agency for Global Media from 2022 to 2025.
+Amanda Bennett (born July 9, 1952) is an American journalist and author who was CEO of U.S. Agency for Global Media from 2022 to 2025.
 She was the director of Voice of America from 2016 to 2020.
 She formerly edited The Philadelphia Inquirer and the Lexington Herald-Leader.
 Bennett is also the author of six nonfiction books.

 Early life and education

 Bennett was born in Cambridge, Massachusetts, and was raised in Boonton, New Jersey, where she attended Boonton High School, graduating in 1971.
 She graduated with a degree in English language and literature from Harvard College in 1975, where she was an editor on The Harvard Crimson.